Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

 \begin{itemize} \item No processor is infinitely enabled without executing a rule (since all enabled processors in $\gamma^{i}_{0}$ execute a rule or are neutralized during $\epsilon_{i}$).
-Consequently $\epsilon$ is an execution that verifies the weakly fair scheduling. \item The clock of the processor $p_{r+1}$ never changes (whereas $d(p_{0},p_{r+1})=r+1$). \end{itemize}
+Consequently $\epsilon$ is an execution that satisfies the weakly fair scheduling. \item The clock of processor $p_{r+1}$ never changes (whereas $d(p_{0},p_{r+1})=r+1$). \end{itemize}

-This execution contradicts the liveness property of $\mathcal{A}$ which is a $(1,r)-$ftss algorithm for priority \textbf{AU} under a weakly fair daemon by hypothesis. \end{proof}
+This execution contradicts the liveness property of $\mathcal{A}$ that is a $(1,r)-$ftss algorithm for priority \textbf{AU} under a weakly fair daemon by hypothesis. \end{proof}